lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 U.S. tax-exempt investors are one of the largest investors in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
 As their name implies, these investors are—as a general rule—not taxed on their share of a fund’s capital gains or ordinary income.
 The general rule is, however, subject to one significant exception: the U.S. federal government taxes the gross income of U.S. tax-exempt investors derived from commercial activities unrelated to their tax-exempt purpose, better known by its abbreviation, <abbr title="unrelated business taxable income">UBTI</abbr>.
 The U.S. tax-exempt investor must file a U.S. federal income tax return and pay U.S. federal income taxes (<abbr title="Unrelated Business Income Tax">UBIT</abbr>) on investments that generate <abbr>UBTI</abbr> regardless of whether the investor has received any distributions from those investments.

-U.S. tax-exempt investors can incur <abbr>UBIT</abbr> on investments in the U.S. and outside the U.S.; it does not matter where the
+U.S. tax-exempt investors can incur <abbr>UBIT</abbr> on investments in the U.S. and outside the U.S.; it does not matter where the <abbr>UBTI</abbr> is generated.

+Generating excessive amounts of <abbr>UBTI</abbr> can jeopardize a U.S. tax-exempt investor’s tax-exempt status, as it may no longer be viewed as primarily organized for an exempt purpose.
+As such, most tax-exempt investors are extremely cautious about investing in investments that generate <abbr>UBTI</abbr>.

 A U.S tax-exempt investor that invests in a <abbr>PE</abbr>/<abbr>VC</abbr> fund can incur <abbr>UBTI</abbr> in one of three ways: